fcostin/tcplb/docs/DESIGN.md

 #### mutual authentication

-- authentication scheme will use x509 certs to bind identities to public keys
+The authentication scheme will use x509 certs to bind identities to public keys.
-- each cert with a node identity (client node, server node) will be certified by a trust chain from some trusted root CA
-- client must be configured to trust the root CA that anchors the server's cert chain
-- server must be configured to trust the root CA that anchors the client's cert chain
-- even more importantly: client and server must be configured _not to trust_ root CAs that are not regarded as valid sources of authentication information.
+Each cert with a node identity (client node, server node) will be certified by a trust chain from some trusted root CA. Each client must be configured to trust the root CA that anchors the server's cert chain.
+Each server must be configured to trust the root CA that anchors the client's cert chain.
+Even more importantly, client and server must be configured _not to trust_ root CAs that are not regarded as valid sources of authentication information.

-note, in above scheme, the trust chains could be trivial, i.e. self-signed certs, if whoever is configuring all the certs decides that's the best operational decision.
+A minimal example of the above scheme could be to use a single self-signed cert for the server, and a single self-signed cert per client, and configure each node to trust the certificates of its peer(s).

+The server will require all clients to present a client certificate.

 #### subsets of upstreams